WebexCC-SA/CLS-1402/docs/guides.md

 Its important to note that the Local Device Controls, also known as the device's Web Interface can only be accessed from the same network as the device.

 To access the local device controls first you have to navigate to the device's overview page in Control Hub and find your device on the devices tab.
 To find out the name of the device in front of you check the top left corner of the device home screen.
-Once you are in the devices page you can click on Launch on the Local Device Controls within the Support card as seen in the image below:
+Once you are in the device's page you can click on Launch on the Local Device Controls within the Support card as seen in the image below:

 ![Local Device Controls](./assets/SupportLocalDeviceControlsBlurred.png){ width="500" }